-Some groups decide to try to raise money through creating a business to support their work.
+Some groups create a business to support their work.
 A business plan is a written document that describes in detail what kind of business you intend to operate, how you intend to operate it, and why you believe it will succeed.
 It is backed with logical, factual, and financial documentation.
 A business plan is similar in form to other types of plans you may have seen, however, "success" in this case is in large part defined by making a profit.

 Choosing among strategies

-The above list of strategies should give you an idea of the more typical possibilities available for sustaining your initiative.
-It is important to remember that no one option is best and there is no need to choose only one of the strategies.
-Certainly, your group can choose from among these alternatives.
-They are not mutually exclusive; they can be combined.
-And more alternatives can always be created.
+The above list of strategies gives you an idea of some possibilities for sustaining your initiative.
+No one option is best and there is no need to choose only one of the strategies; they can be combined.
+And more strategies can always be created.

 The question remains, however: how do we make these decisions?
 What is the best way to choose among strategies, and pick the one (or several) that make most sense for your organization?

 Look over the steps below, decide which make sense to you, and modify the process to fit your own needs.

 - Decide who will make these decisions.
 If you have developed a financial sustainability committee, as we discuss in the next section of this chapter, these are the folks to do the work.
 If you don't have such a committee in place, you might consider forming one (or at least a temporary working group).
 Board members are often key to this type of committee.
 Choosing among strategies is easier, more enjoyable, and more effective with shared leadership.